SuddenDevelopment/json-collection-decorator/README.md

 8. any: doesnt matter
 9. empty: no data, null, or undefined
 10. data: populated field
+11. find: run a nested comparison, comparison will be in val:

 # Actions

+1. log: console.log what was found
 5. set: static value to set
 6. stack: static value to add to an array
 7. unstack: remove an exact value from an array